emilyjspencer/Bank-Tech-Test/README.md

 ## Project setup

-Clone my code by doing typing the following.
+Clone my code by typing the following into the command line.<br>
-Run bundle install to install dependencies.
+Run **bundle install** to install dependencies.

 ```